skl/phundamental/README.md

     yum install git
     zypper install git

+## Instructions

-Clone the repo to a directory on your server:
+Clone the repo to a directory on your server and execute `install.sh` as root:

     git clone git://github.com/skl/phundamental.git
+    sudo phundamental/install.sh

 ### Other resources